Best Time to Visit Japan from Malaysia: What to do, weather, visas, and more

 You can fly directly from Malaysia to Japan if you're heading to a major city like Tokyo or Osaka.
 For most other destinations in Japan, including Okinawa or Fukuoka, there are no direct flights so you'll need to arrange a stop over in Singapore, or head to one of the Japanese cities served from KL and arrange onward travel from there.

-Direct flights from Malaysia to Japan usually take 6 and a half hours or so - but build in extra time if you need a layover.
+Direct flights from Malaysia to Japan usually take more than 6 hours - but build in extra time if you need a layover.
 Less direct routes to Japan may offer lower fares, but do take that bit longer.

 If you're planning a multi-city tour of Japan, you'll also need to think about getting from place to place once you arrive.
 Japan is a very large country but has excellent infrastructure, which means that getting around isn't usually too tricky.
 You can fly from place to place, or take the train or the well known Shinkansen - the bullet train.